 Unfortunately, I have never found millet flour in any grocery store.
 However, you can find whole millet at grocery stores carrying gluten free products.
 If you buy millet grains, you need a coffee mill like the Cuisinart Supreme Coffee Mill or a grain mill like the Mockmill to grind millet grains into a fine flour.
 Another alternative is to purchase millet flour online.

 If you are not allergic to nuts, then Bob’s Red Mill Almond Flour is a great substitution.
 It is easy to find at grocery stores and creates high-protein baked goods that keep your blood sugar more stable.
-Once you open the almond flour, remember to store it in the freezer.
+Once you open the almond flour and other organic gluten free flours, remember to store them in the freezer.

 Gluten and Dairy Free Pie Crust Ingredients